Maintenance

 Deterministic log system

-Every wiki operation — ingest, heal, lint, graph — is recorded in wiki/log.md through a centralized log writer.
+Every wiki operation — ingest, heal, graph, anonymize — is recorded in wiki/log.md through a centralized log writer.
 The format is structured and machine-parseable: each entry carries a timestamp, operation type, title, and project tag.

 Only validated operations are accepted, and only authorized workflows can write to the log.
 A separate report tool can query the history and produce structured summaries filtered by operation, tag, or time range.